 - Respect everyone's right to privacy.
-If your job includes handling personal data, make sure that you are sufficiently familiar with and comply with our internal requirements for processing of personal data. - If you have permanent or regular access to personal data, or if you are involved in collection, copying, storing, analysing, disclosing or otherwise using personal data, take appropriate training.
+Only process personal data for legitimate business purposes and in accordance with applicable requirements. - If your job includes handling personal data, make sure you are sufficiently familiar with our external and internal requirements for the processing of personal data, and take appropriate training necessary to perform your tasks.

 - WR1495 Processing of personal data

 - Binding Corporate Rules

-- GL0473 Guideline for Processing of
+- GL0473 Guideline for Processing of Personal Data

-Personal Data